 Eldred is a tiny borough located in the state of Pennsylvania.
 With a population of 727 people and just one neighborhood, Eldred is the 894th largest community in Pennsylvania.
-Eldred has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Eldred was built prior to World War II, making it one of the older and more historic boroughs in the country.

 In Eldred, however, the average commute to work is quite long.
 On average, people spend 30.21 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.